bluerobotics/BlueOS-docs/content/usage/advanced/index.md

    - Can return to the core container using the `exit` command, or pressing `CTRL+d`
    - Can list available docker images (including extensions) with `docker image list`
    - Can list active docker containers (including extensions) with `docker ps -a`
+   - For BlueOS host computers that do not have the default user as "pi", a custom username can be specified using the `-u` argument (e.g. `red-pill -u myusername`) `(New in 1.2)`
 {% end %}
 {{ easy_image(src="terminal", width=600, class="pirate") }}